zigelitamar/RecipeSite---front/README.md

 # assignment-3-2-v2-itamar_noa_ass3-1
-assignment-3-2-v2-itamar_noa_ass3-1 created by GitHub Classroom This is the Frontend of our site 'Recipe Planet' server sitting in HEROKU - by from previous repository: https://github.com/SISE-Web-Development-Environments/assignment-3-2-itamar_noa
+assignment-3-2-v2-itamar_noa_ass3-1 created by GitHub Classroom This is the Frontend of our site 'Recipe Planet'.

+server sitting in HEROKU - by from previous repository: https://github.com/SISE-Web-Development-Environments/assignment-3-2-itamar_noa